ErykS1999/first_git_repository/README.md

-# MY FIRST GIT REPOSITORY PUSH!
+# HOW TO PUSH FILES USING GIT!

 #### I am going to explain the steps I took to make the push successfull!